To make a donation to support Chrysalis Center FOOD HUB and help bring access

 Every day more than 100,000 individuals living in Greater Hartford go to bed hungry; 40,000 of these are children under the age of 18.
 Poverty is one of the leading reasons why families have food insecurity.
 Thirty-four percent of Hartford residents live at or below the poverty threshold, more than triple the statewide average.
 In North Hartford, this number increases to 50%, where families live in areas known as a food deserts, with limited access to affordable and nutritious foods.
 Larger grocery stores are a bus trip outside the neighborhood and finding wholesome and healthy food is not only difficult, but near impossible.

 Freshplace is an innovative client-choice/fresh food/case management food pantry located on our main campus in Hartford.
-Freshplace at Chrysalis Center which serves up to 100 families (approximately 300 individuals in total), living in the poorest neighborhoods in the North End of Hartford.
+Freshplace at Chrysalis Center serves up to 100 families living in the poorest neighborhoods in the North End of Hartford.
 Freshplace’s mission is to build long-term food security and self-sufficiency by providing individuals with access to fresh and nutritional foods and case management services to address both the immediate need of hunger and the root causes of food insecurity – poverty.
 After reaching their individualized goals, Freshplace members have a better chance of eliminating hunger in their household and increasing their family’s economic self-sufficiency.
 To meet two of our wonderful clients Denise & Jariah click HERE

 Hydroponics is a form of gardening that does not use soil, but instead grows plants in a solution of water and nutrients.
 Literally meaning, “working water”, the Urban Roots Hydroponics Grow Center at Chrysalis Center produces numerous varieties of lettuce, basil and microgreens which are used daily in the organization’s La Cocina Culinary Arts Program and distributed to the community through Freshplace and the Homestead Farmer’s Market.
 Harvested in a controlled environment, lettuce and other vegetables grown in Urban Roots are available year-round, and are toxin and pesticide- free, thus improving the community’s health and providing fresh and nutritious vegetables to individuals and families living in Hartford’s food desert.